Skies of Arcadia: Localization

 Eternal Arcadia was renamed Skies of Arcadia for its Western releases, which Sega felt better expressed the premise and story to Western audiences.
 It was localized by Chris Lucich and Klayton Vorlick.
 The two were given the freedom to change the game content for Western audiences, though Sega of Japan held the right to veto their changes.
 While the game still follows the same general plotline from the Japanese game, much of the dialogue was entirely rewritten.
 The two did a rough translation of the entire game from Japanese to English, and then completely deleted the Japanese from their records, choosing to write the subsequent and final drafts without referencing the original text.
 Vorlick completely rewrote the dialogue for Enrique, Vigoro and Fina, while Lucich rewrote Gilder and Aika, and the two co-wrote for Vyse.
 Speech patterns expected to be annoying to Western audiences, such as the repetitive nature of Fina saying "mina-san" (みなさん, "everybody"), were removed, while more interesting speech patterns, quirks and jokes, were given many of the rest of the characters.
 The two were influenced by the work of Joss Whedon, adding many dry, sarcastic responses to the dialogue that had been more straightforward exchanges in the original Japanese script.
 Many side characters and weapons were renamed after members of the localization and quality assurance team.

-Some more mature content was edited; the two scaled back on references to Aika being assaulted by Vigaro when captured by him, and of references to Ramirez obsessively talking about Galcian in later scenes of the game.
+Some more mature content was edited; the two scaled back on references to Aika being assaulted by Vigoro when captured by him, and of references to Ramirez obsessively talking about Galcian in later scenes of the game.
 All traces of cigarettes are removed, shops serve Loqua juice instead of alcohol, and the female character Bellena's attire is altered to be less revealing.
 The localization was completed in four months, with 80- to 100-hour work weeks, on a script of over 2,000 pages.
-Skies of Arcadia was released in English in North America on November 13, 2000, and in English, German, French and Spanish in Europe on April 21, 2001.
+Skies of Arcadia was released in English in North America on November 14, 2000, and in English, German, French and Spanish in Europe on April 21, 2001.